 Great in salads as well as almost any cooked dish, baby spinach can be sautéed, eaten raw, simmered, and much more!

 Broccoli packs a nutritious punch with high levels of vitamin C and dietary fiber.
 Because of its many other nutrients and cancer-fighting benefits, broccoli is a powerful little vegetable and a great addition to your diet.

 There’s a reason why Barry is our mascot!

 Barry’s tip: You can prepare broccoli in several ways.
 Blanch it, steam it, stir-fry it or even have it raw!
 Chilled broccoli can make for a great afternoon snack.

 Asparagus is a spring vegetable and therefore only available in the Australian spring season.
 Only young asparagus shoots are commonly eaten as they became harder and “woody” once they start to grow into maturity.

-Being 93% water Asparagus is low in calories and sodium.
+Being 93% water, Asparagus is low in calories and sodium.
 A good source of folate for healthy cells, it also provides essential vitamins K and B, and micronutrients like magnesium, zinc – all for good health maintenance!

 Barry’s tips: Great as a side dish!
 You can stir-fry it, grill it and even use it in stews, soups or eat it raw in a salad!

 Bok choy is the ubiquitous household leafy green, and one of the most popular vegetables in Asia.
-It is an excellent source of vitamin A, C and K. along with essential minerals such as potassium, calcium and manganese.
+It is an excellent source of vitamins A, C and K, along with essential minerals such as potassium, calcium and manganese.